 “Thanks to PieSync, when a client calls we already know who this person is and what they bought.
 I already have the contact information available on my mobile.
 That makes the conversation a lot easier and it generates a better experience for the customer.”

-At the same time and thanks to the two-way solution, the information collected during the phone call, can be added directly to Google Contacts and then be available on Autopilot.
+Thanks to the two-way sync Ray set up, the information collected during the phone call can also be immediately added directly to Google Contacts and Autopilot.

 Data synchronization can make this alignment a lot easier by having:

-- The right marketing leads qualification available on the CRM
+- The right marketing leads and their qualification data in the CRM.

 - The right customer attributes collected by the CRM available on the marketing tool.

-Let’s examine an effective way to have Autopilot and a popular CRMs like HubSpot, in sync.
+Let’s examine an effective way to have Autopilot and a popular CRM like HubSpot in sync.

-Then, your marketing team has to be fast.
-You don’t want to lose hot leads when they are ready to convert.
-With PieSync you can easily hand over this lead to the right person within your sales team so they can actively follow up and convert them to a customer.
+After identifying a sales-ready lead, you need to act fast to optimize their chances of conversion.
+With PieSync, you can easily hand over this lead to the right person within your sales team so they can actively follow up and help convert them to a customer.

 Collecting massive amounts of data is no longer the problem.
 Today’s challenge is managing data efficiency and avoiding data silos.

 Integrated systems and synchronization solutions allow you to have the right information available in the right tool at the right time.
-Then, and only then, business owners can have a clear and complete view of the customer.
-With that available, rather than taking decisions based on gut feeling or previous experience, they can rely on data to enlighten the best path to success.
+Then, and only then, can you have a clear and complete view of your customers.
+This enables you to use data to illuminate the best path forward rather than making decisions based on gut feeling or past experience alone.

-Additionally, data synchronization will bring their different teams closer together, aligning their vision of the client.
-Having your tools “talking to each other” will also leverage in something very valuable for small businesses: time.
+Additionally, data synchronization brings your different teams closer together and aligns their view of the customer.
+Having your tools “talking to each other” can also leverage something very valuable for all businesses: time.